-An Etsy shop that specializes in plus size vintage, New Nostalgia Vintage is a great place to go if you’re looking for fashions from the ‘70s, ‘80s, and ‘90s.
-Seller Jonaye does offer items from XS to 4X, but about half of its listings do land within the plus range.
-We’re especially swayed by this grandma nightgown from the ‘90s, which would make a perfectly cute summer dress.
+An Etsy shop that specializes in plus-size vintage, New Nostalgia Vintage is a great place to go if you’re looking for fashion from the ’70s, ’80s, and ’90s.
+Seller Jonaye does offer items from XS to 4X, but about half of the listings land within the plus range.
+We’re especially swayed by these baggy denim pants from the 2000s, which would fit right in with the current parachute pants trend.

 Bad Moon Vintage

-An Etsy store that specializes in what it calls “witchy and alternative plus size vintage,” Bad Moon understands that it’s incredibly frustrating to shop vintage storefronts when you’re looking for larger items.
-Bad Moon Vintage handles that struggle for you, and the site’s picks are cute, stylish, and generally dropped in collections with cute names like “Groovy Gardens.”
-Who could really ask for more?
+An Etsy store that specializes in what it calls “witchy and alternative plus-size vintage,” Bad Moon understands that it’s incredibly frustrating to shop vintage storefronts when you’re looking for larger items.
+Bad Moon Vintage handles that struggle for you, and the site’s picks are cute, stylish, and dropped in collections with cute names like “Groovy Gardens”.
+Who could ask for more?

 Thova Plus Vintage + Thrift

-Another curated plus size vintage page, Thova was born in May 2020 after its owner, Deidre Smith, was downsized during the pandemic.
-Smith says she’s spent years struggling with curating her own look while facing down insecurity, diet culture, and being ignored by the fashion industry.
-Couple that with Smith’s growing concern about fast fashion and textile waste, and you’ve got Thova, which she hopes can help make finding what she calls “truly cool vintage” just a little easier.
+Another curated plus-size vintage page, Thova was born in May 2020 after its owner, Deidre Smith, lost her job due to downsizing during the pandemic.
+Smith says she’s struggled to curate her own look for years while facing down insecurity, diet culture, and being ignored by the fashion industry.
+Couple that with Smith’s growing concern about fast fashion and textile waste and you’ve got Thova, which she hopes makes finding what she calls “truly cool vintage” just a little easier.

 More Than Your Average

-Perfect for plus gals who like bold, bright color, More Than Your Average does an incredible job styling its listing photos, which feature models looking gorgeous, confident, and dressed to the nines.
-A lot of those pics also end up on the online store’s Instagram feed, which is a great follow if you’re looking for a pick-me-up or maybe some color combination inspiration.
+Perfect for plus-size people who like bold, bright colors, More Than Your Average does an incredible job of styling its listing photos, which feature models looking gorgeous, confident, and dressed to the nines.
+A lot of those pics also end up on the online store’s Instagram feed, which is a great follow if you’re looking for a pick-me-up or color inspiration.

 Chubby Fem Thrift

-A Canadian store that’s proudly Black, queer, and trans-owned, Chubby Fem Thrift sells both resale items and its own very cute fat-positive stickers, magnets, and shirts.
-The site does regular drops of new thrift finds, always with a little notice, and has a pretty lenient return policy, which can be rare in online resale.
+A Canadian store that’s proudly Black-, queer-, and trans-owned, Chubby Fem Thrift sells both resale items and its own cute fat-positive stickers, magnets, and shirts.
+The site does regular drops of new thrift finds (always with a little notice) and has a pretty lenient return policy, which can be rare in online resale.
 The store offers a full refund on all resale items provided they’re returned within 30 days.